kunchalavikram1427/Ansible_Public/README.md

 This will create two files: id_rsa (private key) and id_rsa.pub (public key) in the ~/.ssh/ directory of the user.

 ### Copy SSH keys to remote machine
-Now, you need to copy the content of your public key (id_rsa.pub) to the remote server's authorized_keys file.
+Now, you need to copy the content of your public key (id_rsa.pub) to the remote server's authorized_keys file at `~/.ssh/authorized_keys`.
 You can do this manually or by using the ssh-copy-id command:
 ```
 ssh-copy-id user@remote_server_ip
 ```